Table View for Project Management: The Ultimate Way to Manage Project Data

 - Assignees: who owns it?

 Overdue dates are highlighted automatically.
-Priority levels are color coded.
-Empty assignee slots are immediately visible.
+Priority levels are color coded so High tasks are impossible to miss.

-You do not need to open anything.
-The data is already telling you what needs attention.
+You do not need to open anything, your project data is already telling you what matters.

 Pro tip: Open table view at the start of the week.
 You know your project status before your first coffee.

-Step 3: Filter down to exactly what matters right now
+Step 3: Filter your data to find what you need

 Here is where most managers waste time.
 They scroll through the full board looking for overdue tasks, unassigned work, or high priority items sitting open.